 Save this post so you can easily reference it when you are looking for new stitches.

 Each one of these bloggers I’ve linked to also has a way to save their posts to Pinterest.
 Look for a “Pinterest” button or a “P” button at the top or bottom of the post.
 Sometimes you can even hover over the image and a “save it” or “pin it” button will pop up.

 A Note about the Stitches for the Best Crochet Dishcloth Patterns

 There is one instance where the same stitch is shared – the Moss stitch / Linen stitch / Granite Stitch / Seed stitch / Woven Stitch – SO MANY NAMES for the same stitch!
 While the stitch is the same, the way each designer uses it in the related crochet dishcloth pattern is different!

-The Seed Stitch linked in #7 is a TOTALLY different stitch than the (sc, ch 1, sk 1, sc) stitch with a bazillion different names.
+The Seed Stitch in one of the patterns below is a TOTALLY different stitch than the (sc, ch 1, sk 1, sc) stitch with a bazillion different names.
 (Let’s just make a decision, people, and stick with it, ok?)